obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 3. Cut and paste (or move, e.g., via drag and drop) your vault folder from the old location to your newly-selected vault location (Reminder: do not put it in a folder that is being synced by any other services.)
 4. Check and make sure it has all your stuff, otherwise go back to (3).
 5. Relaunch Obsidian.
-6. Open the Vault Picker, and click "Open folder as vault"
+6. Open the Vault switcher, and then select **Open folder as vault**.
 7. Navigate to your vault's new location and choose your vault folder.
-8. Check and make sure it looks the same.
-You might have to re-enable community plugins (Settings → Community Plugins → Turn restricted mode off.)
+8. Check and make sure the vault looks the same.
+You might have to re-enable community plugins under **Settings → Community Plugins → Turn restricted mode off**.)
-9. Re-set up Sync.
+9. Set up Obsidian Sync again.

 ### iOS